-Cpl McVey and PVC Baker established contact with property owner and a plan was formulated.
+CPL McVey and PFC Baker established contact with property owner and a plan was formulated.

-Agreed upon by property owner, Cpl McVey and PFC Baker that any large trees in excess of 24” and requiring Heavy Equipment, Climbing gear and not posing a threat to property damage or loss of life were left to be processed by insured contractor.
+CPL McVey, PFC Baker and the property owner agreed that any large trees in excess of 24” and requiring heavy equipment or climbing gear and not posing a threat to property damage or loss of life were left to be processed by insured contractor.

 Downed trees were cut, using chainsaws, into manageable pieces no larger than two people were able to safely lift.
 They were moved to processing areas located at or near the wood/ fence line that the property owner designated.
 This wood will be processed later by the Property owner for fire wood.
-Any timber not suitable for Fire wood was dragged by personal to a centralized area designated by the property owner, and will be burned at a later date.
-Using leaf and garden rakes the turf area, approximately less than 2 acres, was cleaned up of smaller limbs and debris.
+Any timber not suitable for firewood was dragged by personal to a centralized area designated by the property owner to be burned at a later date.
+Using leaf and garden rakes the turf area, approximately 2 acres was cleared of small limbs and debris.

-Upon Exfil, we were requested to assist a Neighbor, on the adjacent property, who had recently suffered a broken leg.
+After arriving at Skoluat Farm the squad was reassigned to assist a Neighbor on the adjacent property, who had recently suffered a broken leg.